 Housing Selection for Returning Students

-You select housing through the four-step annual housing selection process.
+You select housing through the three-step annual Housing Selection Process.

 Step 1: Pre-Payment to Commit to Housing

-The first step of the housing selection process entails placing a deposit for a bed on campus next year.
+The first step of the Housing Selection Process involves paying a non-refundable pre-payment to reserve a bed on campus for the following academic year.